Last of the Summer Wine series 9

-Last of the Summer Wine's ninth series originally aired on BBC1 between 1 January 1986 and 27 December 1987.
-All episodes from this series were written by Roy Clarke and produced and directed by Alan J. W. Bell.
+The ninth series of Last of the Summer Wine originally aired on BBC1 between 1 January 1986 and 27 December 1987.
+All episodes were written by Roy Clarke, and produced and directed by Alan J. W. Bell.

 The ninth series was released on DVD in region 2 as a box set on 5 May 2008.

 For reasons not disclosed, the DVD box set in the UK splits series 9 into two series, renaming the second half as series 10.
-As a consequence, every subsequent DVD release is miss-numbered (series 10 is now series 11; series 11 is now series 12, etc).
+As a consequence, every subsequent DVD release is mis-numbered (series 10 is now series 11; series 11 is now series 12, etc).